-The Perfect Common Application: Advice from a Harvard Student
+The perfect college application essay: advice from a Harvard Student

-The most important and most visible part of the Common Application is the essay.
+Below we describe some “tricks” on how to write the perfect college Common Application essay.
 There are several prompts to assist you in choosing what to write about.
-As of 2017, there is an open prompt so students would have full license to choose any subject.
+Common App added an open prompt so students could write about anything.
 Beyond your grades and test scores, which will be mostly or entirely finished by the time you start writing, this is the most important part of your application.
 What follows is some of my own advice for writing the best Common App essay.

-• Instead of trying to apply your experiences to the prompts, simply think about what you would like to show colleges about yourself through your essay.
+• Instead of trying to apply your experiences to the prompts, think about what you would like to show colleges about yourself through your essay.
 Once you have a few things in mind, try to think about some of your own experiences that show these qualities.
-It doesn’t have to be a hugely significant event in your own life – many of the best essays are about small moments portrayed in a meaningful way.
+It doesn’t have to be a hugely significant event in your own life.
+Many of the best essays are about small moments portrayed in a meaningful way.

 Once you’ve chosen your topic, there are three important points to remember about writing the essay.